 Compared to most supplements for cats, these chews won’t cost you a small fortune.

-Moreover, VetriScience’s products are not only efficient, but also vet approved and perfectly safe for your fluffy pal.
-The manufacturer is a leader in best-selling supplements for immune system, hip and joint care, muscle relaxants and so forth.
+Moreover, VetriScience’s products are not only efficient but also vet approved and perfectly safe for your fluffy pal.
+The manufacturer is a leader in best-selling supplements for the immune system, hip and joint care, muscle relaxants, and so forth.
 In other words, you won’t have to worry about getting cheated into buying an overpriced good-for-nothing supplement.

-Regardless of the type of L-lysine supplements you’re getting, always consult with a vet prior to administering them to your kitty.
+Regardless of the type of L-lysine supplements you’re getting, always consult with a vet before administering them to your kitty.
 Your vet will advise you on the correct dosage, duration of the treatment, and the possible interference with another health-based issue.